mdcge/LiquidOSimulations-nix/README.md

 nix develop
 ```

+In this instance, you can check this has worked by running `rat`.

 ### Automating with `direnv`
 This process can be automated (among other advantages) using `direnv`.
 To use this,